FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerChannelCommand.md

-# <a name="PeeChannelCommand"></a> `peer channel` command
+# <a name="PeeChannelFetchCommand"></a> `peer channel fetch` command

-The `peer channel` command allow administrators to perform channel related operations on a peer.
-Use this command when you want to perform channel related blockchain on a peer -- such as joining a channel.
+The `peer channel` command allows administrators to perform channel related operations on a peer -- such as joining a channel.

 ## Syntax

-The `peer channel` command has different commands within it:
+The `peer channel list` command has the following syntax:

 ```
-peer channel [command]
+peer channel list [command]
 ```
 as follows
 ```